 The Terpenes are what give each Delta 8 THC product its unique flavor.
 They not only work to enhance the product’s flavor but also the experience.
 For example – Strawberry Cough is a cross between the OG Haze strain (Sativa) and Strawberry Fields Strain (Indica).
 However, it’s more Sativa Dominant but infused with specific Terpenes that give it that sweet taste.
 So, you’re getting all the properties from the Strawberry Cough Terpenes and the uplifting properties from the Sativa.

 Another great example of how Terpenes work is in the Focus Delta 8 THC Tincture.
 This product has Pulegone, Cedrene, and b-pinene Terpenes.
 Also, because this product has Pulegone – it has a strong peppermint flavor.
 The additional Terpenes help enhance the flavor of the Tincture.
 Our Focus Tincture uses an Indica strain which is associated with uplifting properties.
 A little goes a long way when using our Tinctures.

 Now that you know a little more about the difference in strains and the entourage effect – let’s talk about choosing the right Delta 8 THC strain.
 First and foremost, what are the desired effects you’re hoping to obtain from Delta 8 THC?
 Are you looking for something to help start your day or to end your day with?
 Do you want an intense head high or something that won’t leave you feeling too high?

 Indica and Hybrid strains are often referred to as daytime strains.
 This is due to their energetic appeal; also, people who take these strains are typically worried about feeling sleepy.
-We usually include Terpenes that are known to enhance the strains properties.
+We usually include Terpenes that are known to enhance the properties of the strain.
 Finally, Indica is the preferred strain for those who are finishing their day.
-We make sure to include more mellow Terpenes to products that use this strain.
+We make sure to include more mellow Terpenes in products that use this strain.